Reduce your carbon footprint: at least 10% per year

 - estimate your footprint for the last 12 months (or the last calendar year)

-- set a target for a 10% reduction next year, and then a further 10% reduction each subsequent year
+- set a target for a reduction of at least 10% in the next year, and then a reduction of at least 10% in each subsequent year

-- it makes it easier to advocate to others (individuals, businesses, etc) that they cut their carbon footprint - otherwise you risk being accused of hypocrisy
+- can advocate to others (individuals, businesses, etc) that they cut their carbon footprint - without risking being accused of hypocrisy

-- it encourages the development of a low-carbon economy
+- are encouraging the development of a low-carbon economy

-If you need encouragement that personal lifestyle changes can add up to a major force, think of fair trade which has expanded enormously in the last few decades, all down to the personal purchasing decisions of individuals.
+The evidence is that the purchasing decisions of a group of individuals can have a large effect.
+Fair Trade is one example.
+It has expanded enormously in the last few decades, all down to the personal purchasing decisions of individuals.

 Initially we were on track:

 |2006||10.7 (i.e. 90% of 11.9)||9.6|

 |2007||9.6 (i.e. 90% of 10.7)||9.1|